 Courage is all…

 “I wanted you to see what real courage is, instead of getting the idea that courage is a man with a gun in his hand.
 It’s when you know you’re licked before you begin but you begin anyway and see it through no matter what.
 You rarely win, but sometimes you do.
 Mrs Dubose won, all ninety-eight pounds of her.
 According to her views, she died beholden to nothing and nobody.
 She was the bravest person I ever knew.” – spoken by Atticus Finch in Ch.
 11

 It’s not about weapons or strength.
 It’s about standing up for what you believe is true and correct- no matter the personal cost.
 His words and his actions continually purvey courage against impossible odds.

 “It was times like these when I thought my father, who hated guns and had never been to any wars, was the bravest man who ever lived.” – Chapter 11

-It’s not difficult to imagine that Scout and Jem will grow up to be just like Atticus.
-They look up to him, and hey value his example.
+It’s easy to imagine that Scout and Jem will grow up just like Atticus.
+They look up to him, and they value his example.

 “There’s a lot of ugly things in this world, son.
 I wish I could keep ’em all away from you.
 That’s never possible.” – spoken by Atticus Finch in Ch.
 13

-As for Atticus, he’d like to to keep all the injustices hidden from his children, but he knows that he never could (even if he tried).
+As for Atticus, he’d like to keep all the injustices hidden from his children, but he knows he never could (even if he tried).

 The children shall lead…

-“So it took an eight-year-old child to bring ’em to their senses….
-That proves something – that a gang of wild animals can be stopped, simply because they’re still human.
+“So it took an eight-year-old child to bring ’em to their senses… That proves that a gang of wild animals can be stopped simply because they’re still human.
 Hmp, maybe we need a police force of children.” – spoken by Atticus Finch in Ch.
 16